doriordan/skuber/README.md

 - Kubernetes v1.0 or later (run time)

 Use of the newer extensions API group features ( currently supported: Scale, HorizontalPodAutoScaler) requires a v1.1 Kubernetes cluster at run time.

+## Security / Authentication

+By using the kubeconfig configuraion option, Skuber supports various security/authentication options for its connections with Kubernetes as described below.

+If the `kubeconfig` file specifies a **TLS** connection (i.e. a `https://` URL) for the cluster server, Skuber will utilise any server X509 certificate (certificate authority) and/or client X509 certificate/key specified in the configuration file for mutual TLS/SSL authentication with the server - this means there is no need to store the certificate or key data in the Java key store or trust store.

+Skuber respects the`insecure-skip-tls-verify` flag - if it is set to `true` then for  TLS connections the server will be trusted without requiring a server cert.
+By default this flag is set to false i.e a server certificate is required with TLS connections.

+For client authentication Skuber will use any ***bearer token*** or ***basic auth*** credentials specified in the configuration file (bearer token takes precedence over basic auth).
+Token or basic auth can be used as an alternative to or in conjunction with client certificates.

+Configuration can alternatively be passed programmatically to the `k8sInit` call, see the programming guide for details.

 ## Status